 In 2017, the City of Stockton received grant funding to develop a Greater Downtown Active Transportation Plan.
 Stockton is a regional employment hub, particularly downtown, but only a small percentage of Stockton residents choose to walk or bike as part of their commute.

-The Greater Downtown Active Transportation Plan includes an extensive 12-month public outreach program, to include key stakeholder groups and the community at key milestones throughout.
-Opportunities for community involvement in the next year include:
+The Active Transportation Plan includes an extensive 12-month public outreach program with key stakeholder groups and the community.
+Opportunities for community involvement have included:

 In June 2018, the project team held a series of three small group discussions with representatives from seven community-based organizations.
 These interviews helped to: